 Before upgrading to Windows 10, check if there are drivers written for your hardware specifically for Windows 10.
 You should definitely check that drivers exists for your network card and your audio card.

-This is because Windows 10 suffer from the same (and important) problem Windows 8 suffer: High DPC (deferred procedure call) latency.
+One reason is that Windows 10 suffer from the same (and important) problem Windows 8 suffer: High DPC (deferred procedure call) latency.
 If the drivers do not work properly you may have high DPC latency, which may result to audio staggering, lag, clicks, drop outs even if your CPU does not reach 100%.
 This means that there is a high chance you won’t be able to playback movies flawlessly while using the network card!
 What a break dealer!!!

 If there is no Windows 10 driver for your network card, the easiest thing to do is not to upgrade to Windows 10 !!!